Municipal Vulnerability Preparedness Plan 2020

 Why plan for climate resilience?
 Resilience is the ability of a community to address the needs of its built, social and natural environment to anticipate, cope with, and rebound stronger from events and trends related to climate change hazards.
 Planning for climate resilience allows Westford to build capacity to reduce the impacts from future climate events rather than just react to events as they occur.

-How will the public engage?
+How did the public engage?
 MVP is a Community Driven Process to understand climate vulnerabilities and identify priority actions.
 MVP provides structured opportunities for public engagement through review of community specific mapping and climate data, participation in unique Community Resilience Building Workshops, and developing priority action plans to improve their community’s resilience with an emphasis on nature-based solutions.
 There will be a public meeting to review the HMP update, as well.

 - People and Society: May 14 – 10:30-12:00 PM Workshop completed.
 Click here to watch video of the workshop